SCBI-ForestGEO/McGregor_climate-sensitivity-variation/manuscript/paper_outline.md

     * P1.2a- Trees currently in a canopy position suffered more during drought.
 If canopy position is more important than height, we'd expect current canopy position to be a better predictor than current height.
     * P1.2b- Current canopy position will improve model over just the effect of height.
 Better comparison if we use current height.
-    * P1.2c-Trees at higher elevations--particularly tall trees--suffer more because they are more exposed.
-Thus, elevation has additive or interactive effect with that of height (model with height + / * elevation better predictor than just height.)

 1.3.
 Rooting volume/depth relative to water sources are critical in drought response.
 Effects of drought on larger trees are mediated by the fact that large trees have better access to water.